kasenetz/hbcd-docs/docs/faq.md

 </div>
 <div class="notification-collapsible-content">
 <br>
-<p>🚧 UNDER CONSTRUCTION 🚧</p>
-<p>No, this is not permitted.
-Inputting HBCD data to generative AI tools, such as ChatGPT, is a violation of the terms of use outlined in the data use agreement.</p>
+<p>No: using generative AI tools (e.g. ChatGPT) in this manner is a violation of the data use agreement.</p>
 </div>
 </p>